dileep-kishore/jquery-todo/README.md

 # todolist

-An application made using nodejs, express, mongodb and jQuery.
+An application made using nodejs, express, mongodb, jQuery and bulma

 ## Install